Ben Stiller: Prostate cancer test 'saved my life'

 Story highlights

-- Ben Stiller was diagnosed with prostate cancer in 2014 at age 46
+- Ben Stiller was diagnosed with prostate cancer in 2014 in his 40s

 - American Cancer Society advises prostate cancer screenings start at age 50